Naps would not only have restorative virtues. They would indicate the development of dementia in the elderly.

 The duration of naps related to the disorders from which the volunteers suffered

 For several years, the group of researchers followed the habits of a group of elderly people.
 The volunteers were between 74 and 88 years old.
 They provided information on the frequency of the daytime naps they took and their duration.
-At the same time, the volunteers were subject to medical monitoring to see if there could be a link.
+At the same time, the volunteers were subject to medical monitoring to see if there might be a link.

 The researchers found that 40% of volunteers taking regular naps were more likely to be affected by cognitive impairment.
 Worse still, once the diagnosis was established, the naps were more frequent.

 They were also longer than before the discovery of the disease.
 On average, these lasted 24 minutes longer in patients with mild cognitive impairment.
-But in patients with Alzheimer’s, naps lasted about 68 minutes longer.
+But in patients with Alzheimer’s, naps lasted regarding 68 minutes longer.

 Monitoring the sleep of seniors: a priority according to researchers